-1. We admitted we were powerless over a life issue (like our addictions, our emotions, or other people) -- that our lives had become unmanageable.
+1. We admitted we were powerless over a life issue (like our addictions, or our emotions, or work, or other people) -- that our lives had become unmanageable.

 2. Came to believe that a power greater than ourselves could restore us to sanity.

 3. Made a decision to turn our will and our lives over to the care of God as we understood God.

 4. Made a searching and fearless moral inventory of ourselves.

 5. Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 6. Were entirely ready to have God remove all these defects of character.

 7. Humbly asked God to remove all our shortcomings.